Lesson 21 of 70 5 min

 int rightGain = Math.max(maxGain(node.right), 0);

 // 2.
-The path that "turns" at this node
+The "Aha!"
+Moment: Check the path that "peaks" at this node

 int currentPathSum = node.val + leftGain + rightGain;

 // 3.
-Update global maximum
+Update the global state

 maxSum = Math.max(maxSum, currentPathSum);